jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/planning.md

 They also need a willingness to learn and have the time and space to experiment, make mistakes, and grow.
 They should also receive training -- there are many excellent scrum product owner offerings available -- and would benefit from working with an experienced scrum master and/or Agile coach as they begin to master this new skill.

-### Involve end users early and often in software development efforts.
+### Involve end users early and often in software development efforts
 By **Waldo Jaquith**, **Peter Rowland**, **Miatta Myers**, **Vicki McFadden**, **Mark Hopson**

 **Challenge**: Product development efforts lack sufficient end user input.